 Face Shape Calculator

 Welcome to the face shape calculator!
-Your face's shape influences various personal style choices, like what hairstyle would look good on you and what sunglasses you should buy.
+Your face's shape influences various personal style choices, like what hairstyle would look good on you and what sunglasses size fits you best.
 But what face shape do you have?
 Is your face square-shaped, or is your face heart-shaped?
 How do you determine face shape, anyway?
 Read on, and we'll learn:

 - What face shapes there are;